This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Experience working with other healthcare providers and coordinating care

 If you have any questions or need suggestions on which chiropractor to choose, start with your child’s primary healthcare provider.
-You’ll also need to contact your child’s insurance provider to make sure they cover chiropractic care.
+You’ll also need to contact your child’s insurance provider to ensure they cover chiropractic care.

-While some insurances will cover it, other insurances may not cover what is considered “complementary” care.
+While some insurance plans cover it, others may not cover what is considered “complementary” care.
 Some insurances may cover the costs of a chiropractor only after your child’s primary doctor grants a medical referral to a chiropractor.
 Talk to your child’s medical team before beginning chiropractic care.

 Lifelong Financial Assistance for Your Child's Birth Injury